amrlabib/javascript-essentials/hoisting.md

 # Hoisting
-Hoisting is the ability to use a variable or function before its declaration, its very important to understand that hoisting is applied to declaration not initialization.
+Hoisting is the ability to use a variable or function before its declaration, it's very important to understand that hoisting is applied to declaration not initialization.

 ### How and why javascript has hoisting:
 This is because in javascript variable declarations (and declarations in general) are processed before any code is executed, declaring a variable anywhere in the code is equivalent to declaring it at the top.